 Before covering the potatoes in compost you may want to add some fertiliser to help the potatoes grow.
 There are a lot of fertilisers around (some organic, some not) that you can use for potatoes.
 I use Envii Seafeed Xtra, it’s organic and it’s amazing.
 You can buy specialist potato feed.
 But if you grow more than just potatoes, you might want to get a fertiliser that is suitable for all vegetables and fruits, as it will be cheaper.

-- Organic liquid seaweed fertilizer
+- Organic liquid multipurpose fertilizer

 - Promotes strong growth, increased crop yields and lush foliage